A structured global repository of tax obligations and deadlines

 Collaborative

-Because all tax professionals possess a piece of the incredibly complex puzzle of tax systems!
+All tax professionals possess a piece of the complex puzzle of tax systems!
 We all need to contribute.

 From automated tax calendars to profound tax modelling, tax technologies require shared knowledge.